New Patients 919.736.6175

 How often should my child see a pediatric dentist?

-We recommend that children see their dentist every 6 months.
-This ensures that a pediatric dentist checks and monitors your child’s oral health regularly.
-It also allows for us to catch any issues before they have time to develop.
+We recommend that children see their dentist every six months.
+This ensures that a pediatric dentist regularly checks and monitors your child’s oral health.
+With regular X-rays and exams, we can keep track of your child’s oral development.
+Regular dental visits also allow us to catch any issues before they have time to develop.

 How long should a child go to a pediatric dentist?

-Most children go to a pediatric dentist from the time they are 6 months old until they reach their teenage years.
-It is not uncommon for children to see a pediatric dentist until they reach adulthood.
+Most children go to a pediatric dentist from the time they are six months old until they reach their teenage years.
+Children will commonly see a pediatric dentist until adulthood.
 However, many parents choose to switch their children’s dentist once they turn 12 or 13.